Scargill Junior School

 - Knowledge of any of the following is desirable: PECS, ELSA, ATTENTION AUTISM, AUTISIM BUCKET and TACPAC.

 Visits are warmly welcomed.
 Please contact the school for an appointment.

 Please apply online.

-Interviews will be held on Tuesday 18th October 2022.
+Interviews will be held week commencing 2nd October 2023.

 We aim to promote and ensure equality of opportunity and equal treatment for all.
 Havering Schools are committed to safeguarding and promoting the welfare of children and young people and as such expects all staff and volunteers to share this commitment.
 The protection of our students from abuse is the responsibility of all staff within our school, superseding any other considerations.
 Havering Schools comply with the Department for Education Keeping Children Safe in Education (2022) guidance and all potential employees will undergo vigorous vetting checks to ensure their suitability.
 Rehabilitation of Offenders Act 1974 This post is exempt from the Rehabilitation of Offenders Act 1974; the successful applicant will be expected to undertake a satisfactory disclosure.
 Having a criminal record will not necessarily debar you from obtaining a position with the Council.

 To apply, please visit https://ats-haveringschools.jobsgopublic.com and submit your application by clicking the 'Apply Online' link below.